systemdemo/workshop/workshop/SYSTEMD_101/README.md

 > Exercise: If every process (with a PID) on your machine is running under a systemd unit, what's the unit for PID 1?

+> run systemctl status with no pid... what happens?
 ---

 ### systemctl cat